jvargh/InspectorEC2Controls/README.md

 * [EC2 Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html#EC2.Client.run_instances) for Python was leveraged.
 * DynamoDB Cfn template 'dynamodb-inspector' sets up the Instance and Exceptions tables, with supporting commands in the Output section
 * Common benefits came about by using EC2 batch start and stop API, and the [Waiters module](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html#waiters) was used to wait for a collective return of resources when a specified state was reached.
 * Single lambda to host Stop/Start/Inspector runs.
-Event inputs can be used to trigger what needs to get executed.
+Event inputs can be used to trigger what needs to get executed, see sample launch.json as an example.

 ## *Output of a Sample run*